-A cornerstone for subsequent analysis examples was translating the The measurement-based description of the Gleina loess section was translated into parameters and rules for sandbox.
-End-member modelling analysis yielded meaningful results: the three three predominantly unimodal end-members are predominantly unimodal (Fig 2).
-The secondary mode of EM 3 that emerges right below the main mode of EM 1 is a typical model artifact artefact (Dietze and Dietze, 2019) and should thus not 540 be interpreted as genetically meaningful.
-However, EM 2 has a suppressed secondary mode around 1 $\mu$ m, which is statistically robust (high $R^2$ values) and does not interfere with a mode of any other end-member.
+The measurement-based description of the Gleina loess section was translated into parameters and rules for sandbox.
+Endmember modelling analysis yielded three predominantly unimodal end-members (Fig 2).
+The secondary mode of EM 3 that emerges right below the main mode of EM 1 is a typical model artefact (Dietze and Dietze, 2019) and should thus not be interpreted as genetically meaningful.
+However, EM 2 has a suppressed secondary mode around 1 μ m, which is statistically robust (high R^2 values) and does not interfere with a mode of any other end-member.
 Thus, this secondary mode may indeed represent a transport regime that contributed a primarily bimodal grain-size distribution.
-It has been repeatedly reported that loess particles are transported not just as single grains of medium to coarse silt size but also as aggregates of smaller particles, 545 either forming silt-sized agglomerates or adhering to such larger particles (Vandenberghe, 2013).
+It has been repeatedly reported that loess particles are transported not just as single grains of medium to coarse silt size but also as aggregates of smaller particles, either forming silt-sized agglomerates or adhering to such larger particles (Vandenberghe, 2013).
 In general, the three endmember loadings show the typical properties of Central European loess deposits (e.g., Bertran et al., 2016).
-The dominance of the coarse silt fraction - in the Gleina case, two distinct populations (EMs 2 and 3) that both contribute predominantly to the least pedogenetically altered depth intervals (Fig 2) - and an additional contribution of fine silt, in the Gleina case, this is EM 1.
-Interestingly, none of the morphologically distinct palaeo-soil horizons (Meszner et al., 2011) exhibits remarkable and 550 distinct contributions of clay-sized particles.
-Instead, it is EM 1 that dominates the distributions in the pedogenetically altered depth intervals.